College Transfer Programs

 Community college graduates of these programs who have earned 60 semester hours in approved transfer courses with a grade of “C” or better and an overall GPA of at least 2.0 on a 4.0 scale will receive at least 60 semester hours of academic credit upon admission to a university.
 Requirements for admission to some major programs may require additional pre-specialty courses beyond the courses taken at the community college.
-Students entering such programs may need more than two academic years of course work to complete the baccalaureate degree, depending on requirements of the program.
+Students entering such programs may need more than two academic years of course work to complete the baccalaureate degree, depending on program requirements.

 Public North Carolina Universities

 - Fayetteville State University

 - North Carolina Agricultural and Technical State University

 - University of North Carolina at Asheville

 - University of North Carolina at Chapel Hill